devennn/devennn.github.io/_posts/2020-03-20-digging-deep-encoder-decoder-pytorch.md

 [IMAGE]

 In the image above, the final states is the higher dimension of the Encoder.
 This is used in the decoder part for prediction.
+In theory, this model will work.
+However, as longer sentence is fed to the model, more information need to be captured.
+The higher dimension of the encoder which is a vector that holds information will need to "summarize" the information.
+So, longer sentences will result in poor vector representation.
+Will explore more into this concept in the later part.
+There are different ways to tackle this problem.
+One of them, that I'm using, is the Atention Mechanism.

+talk about attention mechanism........

 # Understanding Encoder, Decoder and Attention